4. Copyright Part I: Five Principles of Copyright When Planning to Share | Presentation

 Anita R. Walz

-Copyright is often perceived as a complex or litigious topic.
-It does not need to be necessarily overwhelming.
-Academics and teachers with access to accurate information, especially when applied to particular contexts can understand and feel comfortable implementing best practices for their and others’ materials.
+Copyright is often perceived as an overwhelmingly complex or litigious topic.
+However, it does not need to be necessarily so.
+Academics and teachers with access to accurate information, especially when applied to particular contexts, can understand and feel comfortable implementing best practices for their and others’ materials.

 The presentation and script “In Service of Others: Honoring Others’ Copyrights — and Making Your Work Useful (to others)” provides a two-part overview of copyright and open-licensing concepts and applications.
 Part I covers the basics of U.S. Copyright.
-This presentation is not legal advice nor intended to be exhaustive, rather is relevant to what academics and teachers need to know, first about using others’ original works and secondly (in Part II) about creating and sharing works — particularly sharing using open licenses — so that others have the flexibility to use them in ways that meet their specific needs or audiences.
+These presentations are not legal advice nor intended to be exhaustive; rather, they are relevant to what academics and teachers need to know.
+Part I is about using others’ original works, and Part II is about creating and sharing works (in particular, sharing using open licenses) so that others have the flexibility to use the resources in ways that meet their specific needs or audiences.

-One example is the author’s own adaptaton of the slides and concepts for a different audience as shared at http://hdl.handle.net/10919/112575.
+One example is the author’s own adaptation of the slides and concepts for a different audience as shared at http://hdl.handle.net/10919/112575[1].

 Learning Objectives